amolwank/obsidian/devops/IRSA.md

 How IRSA works?
 1. You create an IAM Role with the necessary AWS permissions.
 2. You  links that IAM Role to a Kubernetes Service Account using an annotation.
-3. When a pod runs under that Service Account, AWS automatically provides Temporary credential via the EKS OIDC (OpenID Connect ) provider.
+3. When a pod runs under that Service Account, AWS automatically provides Temporary credential via the [[EKS OIDC provider]] (OpenID Connect ).
 4. The pod can then securely call AWS APIs (e.g. read/write to S3) without storing access keys.

 Why IRSA is Useful: